Leguna/leguna/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=leguna&layout=compact&theme=dracula)](https://github.com/anuraghazra/github-readme-stats)

-### Hi there, My name Ahmad Tuflihun 👋.
+### Hi there, My name is Ahmad Tuflihun 👋.
 I tried my best to learn something new about technology.
-I interested in game design. 👌
+I interested in Game Design and Mobile App Development. 👌
-- Subnautica is the best adventure that i tried so far.
-- I bad at playing factorio and satisfactory. 🤢

-### By the way.
-Here is my certificate about code.
+### Here is my certificate about code.
 - [Android Associate Certification](https://www.credential.net/d77f0148-91ff-4b82-a43f-2aceb1f43580) 📱

 ### My Contact?
 - LinkedIn: [Tuflihun](https://www.linkedin.com/in/tuflihun/) 🏢
 - Email: ahmadtuflihunxd@gmail.com 📧

+### Fun Fact
+- Subnautica is the best adventure that i have tried so far.
+- I bad at playing factorio and satisfactory. 🤢

 <!--
 **Leguna/leguna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.